How to remove Ziggy ransomware

 Ziggy running in Task Manager as "winlogon" (its name may vary):

-Update February 8, 2021 - The developers of Ziggy ransomware have recently closed the operation and released all the decryption keys.
-Once the keys were released, Emsisoft immediately released a decryption tool that can help Ziggy's victims to restore their data for free.
-You can download the tool and find it's manual in Emsisoft's website.
+Update February 8, 2021 - The developers of Ziggy ransomware have recently closed the operation and released all decryption keys.
+Once the keys were released, Emsisoft immediately released a decryption tool that can help Ziggy victims to restore their data free of charge.
+You can download the tool and find its manual on Emsisoft's website.

-Screenshot of Emsisoft's decryption tool for Ziggy ransomware:
+Screenshot of Emsisoft decryption tool for Ziggy ransomware:

-Update March 29, 2021 - It is known that cybercriminals behind Ziggy promise their victims who have paid a ransom to return the money.
-According to cybercriminals, victims have to send proof of payment and the computer ID to the firstname.lastname@example.org email address, and then they will get their money back in about two weeks.
-It is worthwhile to mention that due to the increased price of Bitcoin cryptocurrency, cybercriminals behind Ziggy would profit from the difference of BTC price now and when the decryption keys were publicly available, even if they would return money to all of their victims.
+Update 29 March 2021 - cybercriminals behind Ziggy promise victims who have paid a ransom to return the money.
+According to cybercriminals, victims must send proof of payment and the computer ID to the email@example.com email address, and they will then receive their money in about two weeks.

 Ziggy ransomware removal:

 Manual threat removal might be a lengthy and complicated process that requires advanced computer skills.
 Combo Cleaner is a professional automatic malware removal tool that is recommended to get rid of malware.
 Download it by clicking the button below:

 Video suggesting what steps should be taken in case of a ransomware infection:

 - STEP 4.
 Searching for ransomware decryption tools.

 - STEP 5.
 Restoring files with data recovery tools.